kbnerr/nearshore-fish/output/README.md

 # KBNERR/nearshore-fish
-## output
+## noaa-nfa
-Directory for analysis output.
+Directory for R output.
+This folder is typically used for staging temporary files to be sorted into other directory folders.
+Don't be surprised if empty.

 ***
 Description of Files